Kingdom of Asturias: Recognition and later solidification

 It was not until King Alfonso II (791–842) that the kingdom was firmly established, after Silo's subjugated Gallaecia and confirmed territorial gains in western Basque Country.
 Ties with the Carolingian Franks also got closer and more frequent, with Alfonso II's envoys presenting Charlemagne with spoils of war (campaign of Lisbon, 797).
 Alfonso II introduced himself as "an Emperor Charlemagne's man", suggesting some kind of suzerainty.
 During Alfonso II's reign, a probable reaction against indigenous traditions took place in order to strengthen his state and grip on power, by establishing in the Asturian Court the order and ceremonies of the former Visigoth Kingdom.
 Around this time, the holy bones of James, son of Zebedee were declared to have been found in Galicia at Iria Flavia.
 They were considered authentic by a contemporary pope of Rome.
 However, during the Asturian period, the final resting place of Eulalia of Mérida, located in Oviedo, became the primary religious site and focus of devotion.

-Alfonso II also repopulated parts of Galicia, León and Castile and incorporated them into the Kingdom of Asturia while establishing influence over parts of the Basques.
+Alfonso II also repopulated parts of Galicia, León and Castile and incorporated them into the Kingdom of Asturias while establishing influence over parts of the Basques.
 The first capital city was Cangas de Onís, near the site of the battle of Cavadonga.
 Then in Silo's time, it was moved to Pravia.
 Alfonso II chose his birthplace of Oviedo as the capital of the kingdom (circa 789).

 Ramiro I began his reign by capturing several other claimants to the throne, blinding them, and then confining them to monasteries.
 As a warrior he managed to defeat a Viking invasion after the Vikings had landed at Corunna, and also fought several battles against the Moors.